Battle of Leipzig: 17 October

 There were only two actions on 17 October, one an attack by Russian General Sacken on General Dąbrowski's Polish division at the village of Gohlis.
 In the end, the numbers and determination of the Russians prevailed and the Poles retreated to Pfaffendorf.
 Blücher, who was made a field marshal the day before, ordered General Lanskoi's Russian 2nd Hussar Division to attack General Arrighi's III Cavalry Corps.
 As they had the day before, the Allied cavalry proved to be superior, driving the French away with great losses.

 Arrival of reinforcements

 The French received only 14,000 troops as reinforcements.
-On the other hand, the Allies were strengthened by the arrival of 145,000 troops divided into two armies, one commanded by Bennigsen from the Army of Bohemia's first line and the other, the Army of the North which consisted mainly of Swedish troops, commanded by Charles John.
+On the other hand, the Allies were strengthened by the arrival of 145,000 troops divided into two armies, one commanded by Bennigsen from the Army of Bohemia's first line and the other, the Army of the North which consisted of Swedish, Russian and Prussian troops, commanded by Charles John.